majidsaberi/PLSmodeling/README.md

 ### Repository Structure

-* `R/`: Contains all the R scripts for the analysis.
 * `reformat.R`: Converts connectivity data between arrays, data frames, and matrices.
 * `regress.R`: Residualizes predictors (connectivity) and the outcome (a clinical variable).
 * `pls_model.R`: Fits the PLS model, extracts coefficients, and calculates resampling p-values.
 * `main_run.R`: The primary script to run the entire analysis pipeline from start to finish.
-* `Data/`: (Optional) A directory for a demo dataset.
 * `README.md`: This documentation file.
-* `LICENSE`: The license under which this project is distributed.

 ### Citation